Quality Assurance/Scientific Activity Centre (QA/SAC Switzerland)

-QA/SAC Switzerland has been a partner of the GAW Training and Education Center (GAWTEC) for a long time.
+QA/SAC Switzerland has been also a partner of the GAW Training and Education Center (GAWTEC) for a long time.
 GAWTEC, a German contribution to GAW, provides technical guidance through twice yearly training courses, where QA/SAC Switzerland is regularly involved in teaching.

 Contributions to GAW reports were e.g. made to GAW Report No. 192 (Guidelines for the Measurement of Atmospheric Carbon Monoxide), GAW Report No. 195 (WMO/GAW Expert Workshop on Global Long-term Measurements of Nitrogen Oxides and Recommendations for GAW Nitrogen Oxides Network), GAW Report No. 209 (Guidelines for Continuous Measurements of Ozone in the Troposphere), and by being editor of the two most recent GAW reports of the WMO/IAEA Meetings on Carbon Dioxide, Other Greenhouse Gases and Related Tracers Measurement Techniques (GGMT) (GAW Reports No. 242 and 255).